Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 In addition, many of the ingredients used in US and Canadian dog food tend to be sourced from one of the two countries.

-However, despite this constant flow across the borders, there are several canadian exclusive brands.
-These brand often source their ingredients from local suppliers and support local Canadian pet stores.
+However, despite this constant flow across borders, there are several exclusive Canadian brands that you can not find in the United States.
+These smaller brands often source their ingredients from local suppliers and support local Canadian pet stores.

 How We Chose The Best Dog Food

 Dog Food quality is a complicated discussion, but we try to stay consistent with our choices.
-Factor such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part.
+Factors such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part in our selections.

-We recommend you check out our Dog Food Guide for more information on the dog food topic overall.
+We recommend you check out our Dog Food Guide for more information on the overall topic of dog food.